 “B.B.K.” is an acronym for “Big Black Kock,” which, reportedly, is Davis’ nickname for a Jack and Coke.
 Despite the phallic title, here, he reflected on his own self-loathing and self-destructive tendencies, the band’s newly found fame, and what it might all mean.
 This paved the way for the dramatically haunting “Pretty,” which deals with one of Korn’s recurring themes of child abuse, here, more specifically, the case of a 1-year-old infant that Davis experienced first-hand in his work as an Autopsy Assistant in the Bakersfield Coroner’s Office.
 Outrage pours from the vocalist, who never once flinches from painting a heartbreakingly traumatic and macabre scene.

-Stepping past the halfway point, “All in the Family” is a Rap duel between Fred Durst and Davis, a trading of insults that bounces between witty (including slams to Hanson and Winger) and just plain ridiculous and feels like an ad for the band’s Family Values Tour – which, aside from Korn and Limp Bizkit, featured Orgy, Incubus, and Rammstein in its initial run.
+Stepping past the halfway point, “All in the Family” is a Rap duel between Fred Durst and Davis, trading insults that bounces between witty (including slams to Hanson and Winger) and just plain ridiculous and feels like an ad for the band’s Family Values Tour – which, aside from Korn and Limp Bizkit, featured Orgy, Incubus, and Rammstein in its initial run.
 Next, the autobiographical thump of “Reclaim My Place” leads to the frenetic “Justin,” dedicated to a fan who sadly lost his battle with cancer, and whose dying wish was to meet and hang out with Korn.

-As the collection begins to wind to a close, Korn dip into the meandering, dark confessional “Seed” before The Pharcyde’s Hardson guests on the experimental “Cameltosis.”
+As the collection begins to wind to a close, Korn dips into the meandering, dark confessional “Seed” before The Pharcyde’s Hardson guests on the experimental “Cameltosis.”
 They end on the bagpipe-laden “My Gift to You,” a deranged fantasy dedicated to Davis’ girlfriend of the time and a clear example of “be careful what you wish for.”
 Of course, ultimately, fans know that there is a “secret” fourteenth track, the Cheech & Chong cover “Earache My Eye,” which features a guest appearance from Cheech Marin himself.

 An outstanding success for the little band from Bakersfield, Follow the Leader charted No. 1 in multiple countries – which included a Billboard 200 debut at No. 1 – and hit the Top 10 in nearly a dozen.
-To date, the album has sold upwards of 14-million copies worldwide, is certified 5x Platinum, and was a clear mainstream break-out for the band.
+To date, the album has sold upwards of 14 million copies worldwide, is certified 5x Platinum, and was a clear mainstream break-out for the band.
 In short, without Follow the Leader, Korn might not be the household name that they are today!

 For a band that has always refused to follow any leaders, defied the odds, and paved their own path, Follow the Leader stands as a testament to their talents and, despite the two decades passed since its creation, remains a vitally important album in the history of Rock and a necessary addition to any Metalhead’s collection.